KiranBabu007/Curently/README.md

 Kiran Babu
 Sidharth Manikuttan

-Link to product walkthrough
+Link to product walkthrough:
-link to video Add your ppt to your repository Presentation : Curently.pptx
+link to video:

 How it Works ?

-Explaining the working of project Embed video of project demo The project operates by first using a Current transformer SCT 013 to measure the current flowing through an electrical wire.
+The project operates by first using a Current transformer SCT 013 to measure the current flowing through an electrical wire.
 This transformer provides an output signal proportional to the current intensity.
 The signal is then processed by an ESP32 microcontroller, programmed using the Arduino IDE.
 The ESP32 digitizes and analyzes the signal, performing necessary calculations